BSski/django-images-api/README.md

 ## :arrow_up: Room for improvement

 Due to time limitation there are very important things left to add:
-- Localstack to test and run app locally,
+- [in progress] Localstack to test and run app locally,
-- tests,
+- [in progress] tests,
 - typehints,
 - the code would also benefit from some cleaning,
 - logging.